akpandeya/flashcards/README.md

-# LingoFlow 🧠
+# LingoDrift 🌊

-**LingoFlow** is a modern, high-performance flashcard application designed to help you master new languages efficiently.
+A local-first, immersive flashcard app for mastering German vocabulary.
 It combines the power of **Spaced Repetition (SRS)** with gamified learning and rich dictionary lookups.

 Built with **React 19**, **Vite**, and **Tailwind CSS**, it offers a premium, app-like experience directly in the browser.